March 1974

 The Raspberries have split in two.
 Rolling Stone reports that the rhythm section of Jim Bonfanti and Dave Smalley have left and have formed a band called Dynamite.
 Original members Eric Carmen and Wally Bryson, meanwhile, plan to continue, and have added drummer Mike McBride and bassist Scott McCarl.

-Arthur "Big Boy" Crudup dies at the age of sixty-nine from a stroke.
+Arthur "Big Boy" Crudup dies at the age of 69 from a stroke.
 Crudup, born in Mississippi, was the composer of "That's All Right (Mama)," which Elvis Presley heard on a jukebox and cut in 1954 as his first record for Sun, eight years after Crudup's own recording of the song.
 Unfortunately, Crudup was victimized by shady deals through his career and died in poverty.
 "Credit is all I ever got," he once said.

 "Hooked on a Feeling" by